oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/Nextcloud-app/docs.md

 # Install Nextcloud Mobile

 To install the app on android, we recommend you install the [F-droid](https://f-droid.org/) app store.
-F-droid provides open source applications, and it's way to reduce your dependency on google, and we advise you to install it's store app.
+F-droid provides open source applications, and it's way to reduce your dependency on google.
 After you installed and setup F-droid you can search and install the [Nexcloud Mobile app](https://f-droid.org/repository/browse/?fdfilter=Nextcloud&fdid=com.nextcloud.client/).

 IOS users will probably have to pay around 0,99€ for it in the IOS app store.